Self-Inquiry and the Work of Byron Katie

 Whether we are aware of them or not, our own limiting beliefs and thinking impact our actions, what we pay attention to, the choices we make, who we can work effectively with, and what we are able to see (or not see) as possible.
 Our own thinking can also have a strong effect on how much satisfaction and enjoyment we get from our work, and our ability to learn and grow.

-The Work of Byron Katie is simple yet powerful process of self-inquiry.
+The Work of Byron Katie is a simple yet powerful process of self-inquiry.
 It is a skillful process for working with your own thinking to open space where you find your mind and heart closing or closed.

 The effects of working with yourself in this way can be profound – allowing you to access your own intelligence, experience possibility that was unseen from the stuck place and experience authentic connection to yourself and others.

-In my work as a leadership coach, facilitator and trainer in participatory process – including Open Space Technology – I have found this Work to be profoundly powerful for myself as well as with my clients and colleagues.
+In my work as a leadership coach, facilitator and trainer in participatory processes – including Open Space Technology – I have found this Work to be profoundly powerful for myself as well as with my clients and colleagues.
 For me The Work is ‘family’ to all the other participatory and connecting group and leadership processes – and doing this work alongside them supports my ability to host that work at a deeper level.

 And sometimes we hit a place where we close – where we are afraid, confused, overwhelmed, stressed, hurt, angry, or stuck.
 Where we are firmly attached to outcome.
-Where we are not ok with ‘whoever shows up’, or ‘when it is over..’.
+Where we are not ok with ‘whomever shows up’, or ‘when it is over..’.
 Where we are afraid and not feeling at all ‘prepared to be surprised’.
 When we are caught up in needing the approval of our client, or our boss, or our colleagues or we find a particular person or group difficult (or impossible) to work with and we are unable to listen and act wisely and compassionately.

 “It’s not our differences that divide us.